moostofa/finance/README.md

 # Finance
-A full stack flask web application which simulates the buying and selling of stocks.
+A flask web application which simulates the buying and selling of stocks.

 This is project 9 of the course [CS50x 2021](https://cs50.harvard.edu/x/2021/).